 Ferraton Père & Fils Côte du Rhône Samorëns 2017: Blending almost 85% Garnacha with Syrah and Cinsault, this wine delivers a smooth demeanor with bright fruit, especially blueberries and hints of anise and licorice.
 My only recommendation is that it be aerated before serving.

-Los Vascos Grande Reserve Carmenére 2017: The Los Vascos brand is the result of Domaines Barons de Rothchild’s expansion into South America.
+Los Vascos Grande Reserve Carmenére 2017: The Los Vascos brand results from Domaines Barons de Rothchild’s expansion into South America.
 The winery is located in Central Chile, known as the Colchagua Valley.
 The wine consists of 100% Carmenére, and I would describe it as more masculine.

 Imperial Reserva 2015: Find a blend of predominately Tempranillo combined with Graciano, Mazuelo, and Garnacha.
 The grapes come from 40-year-old vines.
 The wine ages 24 months in both French and American oak, followed by 24 months in the bottle.
 On the nose, I found notes of licorice.
 On the palate, the wine displayed dark fruit, mocha, tobacco, black pepper, and some minerality.
 Make sure you aerate the wine before drinking.